Search Jobs

 About you

-• Highly developed communication skills, with the ability to engage at all levels of organisation and with a varied set of stakeholders;
+• Highly developed communication skills, with the ability to engage and influence at all levels of organisation;

 • A resilient attitude.